Twitter Updates

 Assuming you know nothing of the work of the nineteenth century Argentine writer Esteban Echeverria, you can approach this book, one of the Friday Project’s Library of Lost Books, in two ways.
 The first is to cut to the chase … Continue reading

-Posted in politics, review, di giovanni, the slaughteryard
+Posted in di giovanni, politics, review, the slaughteryard

 Leave a comment